Quantitative analysis of phase transitions in two-dimensional XY models using persistent homology: Introduction

 There are at least two paradigms for using persistent homology to study phase transitions of a given statistical physics model.
 The first can be called \textit{persistent homology in configuration/data space}, where the topology of the high-dimensional space of model configurations is probed from samples.
 This approach is based on the \textit{topology hypothesis} for the origin of phase transitions \cite{PhysRevLett.79.4361, Kastner2008} and is the approach used in \cite{Donato2016PersistentHA}.
+The idea here is that a thermodynamic phase transition necessarily coincides with a change in the topology of the energy level set, although such a change does not turn out to be a sufficient condition \cite{PhysRevLett.92.060601}.
 In the present work however, we shall make use of a newer paradigm, investigated also in \cite{PhysRevE.98.012318, Hirakida2018PersistentHA, tran2020topological, olsthoorn2020finding, cole2020quantitative}, which we call \textit{persistent homology as an observable}.
 Given a sampled configuration of a model, we construct a sequence of geometric complexes based on that configuration.
 This sequence of topological spaces is known as a filtration.
 Applying persistent homology to the filtration yields a collection of points called a persistence diagram, which represents this configuration.
 We can think of this process as a means to reduce the degrees of freedom of the model and produce nonlinear summaries of configurations.
 Statistics of these persistence diagrams are then analysed as the system undergoes a phase transition.
 Previous works have focused on identifying the different phases in various models in a mostly qualitative manner.
 While \cite{cole2020quantitative} makes some steps towards obtaining quantitative measurements of the multiscale structure of the Ising model at criticality, a framework for using persistent homology observables to make rigorous numerical estimates of critical temperatures and exponents with quantified error has not yet been explored in the literature.

 While the existing works on the \textit{persistent homology as an observable} paradigm share the same underlying idea, the approaches seen so far have differed significantly, both in how filtrations have been constructed, and how the resulting persistence diagrams have been analysed.
 Tran, Chen, and Hasegawa investigated phase transitions in the 2D XY model, 1D transverse-field Ising and 1D Bose-Hubbard models \cite{tran2020topological}.
 They computed the Vietoris-Rips persistence of point clouds of lattice sites with inter-point distances given by a linear combination of the Euclidean distance in the lattice and the difference in the spins.
 They show that clustering configurations based on the the Persistence Fisher kernel \cite{NIPS2018_8205}, persistence entropy and the second moment of persistence of the $H_1$ diagrams identifies the different phases.
 They demonstrate that increasing the lattice size produces sharper estimates of the critical temperature.
 This approach is extended to the XXZ model on a pyrochlore lattice by Olsthoorn, Hellsvik, and Balatsky, approximately separating the six different phases of the model \cite{olsthoorn2020finding}.